On premises CMMS

 Additionally, cloud software is more secure, reliable, and affordable.
 The application is stored on multiple devices on a virtual server, which means if one piece of hardware fails, another kicks in seamlessly with no loss of service.
 No need to wait hours while your IT guy changes out hardware and re-installs your CMMS from a recent backup.

-The clear winner
+The clear winner is cloud-based CMMS

 The decision is a no brainer.
 Choose Software as a Service when you’re buying CMMS software.
 For more information, see a recent article published in Pem-Mag in which the Eight Advantages of Cloud Based CMMS are discussed.